Yoctol/bottender/docs/the-basics-errors.md

 $ yarn add @sentry/node
 ```

-Then, add those few lines of code in your `_error.js` to send your runtime errors to Sentry.
-Make sure that you fill in you [DSN (Data Source Name)](https://docs.sentry.io/error-reporting/quickstart/?platform=node) to configure the Sentry instance:
+Then, add the following few lines of code in your `_error.js` file to send your runtime errors to Sentry:

 ```js
 // _error.js